 You must not be enrolled in university composition lessons with another teacher at the same time, which would divide your time and be a distraction to both lessons, and it could cause me to appear unprofessional.
 I depend on your truthfulness in disclosing this; maybe we can work together in the summer.

-Style of music: Although I have composed and taught students using every style from atonal to postmodern, you must understand that these lessons are to improve your skills in composing traditional classical, tonal, melodic, narrative music for traditional orchestral instruments, either in chamber ensembles or music for full orchestra, band, or choir.
+Style of music: Although I have composed and taught students using every style from atonal to postmodern, you must understand that I am offering these lessons to improve people’s skills in composing traditional classical, tonal, melodic, narrative music for standard orchestral instruments, either in chamber ensembles or music for full orchestra, band, or choir.
 This does not include the kinds of tonal music that have no melodic line, are ambient, New Age, fundamentally electronic, minimalist, or in a pop or jazz style, nor does it include popular songwriting.
 You are free to do all of those things on your own, of course, only not for these lessons.

 How the lessons work: